 - Snap Guides - that can be freely placed and provide a handy visual cue for object alignment.

-- Object Snapping - enabling placed objects to pull the cursor into position, based on cursor proximity to that object's snap points (hotspots).
+- Hotspot Snapping - enabling placed objects to pull the cursor into position, based on cursor proximity to that object's hotspot(s).

 These features combine to ensure streamlined placement and alignment of objects in the PCB workspace.